 For SPO 3, commercial and recreational set netting was banned on 1 October 2008 to 4 nautical miles offshore along the east coast of the South Island, from Cape Jackson in the Marlborough Sounds to Slope Point in the Catlins.
 Some exceptions were allowed, including an exemption for commercial and recreational set netting to only one nautical mile offshore around the Kaikōura Canyon, and permitting set netting in most harbours, estuaries, river mouths, lagoons, and inlets except for the Avon-Heathcote Estuary, Lyttelton Harbour, Akaroa Harbour, and Timaru Harbour.
 A seasonal exemption applies around Banks Peninsula allowing the use of commercial and recreational flatfish set nets between 1 April and 30 September in the inner portions of Akaroa Harbour, Lyttelton Harbour, Port Levy, and Pigeon Bay.
 In addition, trawl gear within 2 nautical miles of shore was restricted to flatfish nets with defined low headline heights.
 In the south, commercial and recreational set netting was banned to 4 nautical miles offshore, extending from Slope Point in the Catlins to Sand Hill Point east of Fiordland and in Te Waewae Bay.
 An exemption permitted set netting in harbours, estuaries, and inlets.
-In addition, trawl gear within 2 nautical miles of shore Found Hill Point (Te Waewae Bay) was restricted to flatfish nets with defined low headline heights nets with defined low headline heights nets with a nautical miles of shore from Slope Point to Sand Hill Point (Te Waewae Bay) was restricted to flatfish nets with defined low headline heights are structed to flatfish nets with defined low headline heights.
+In addition, trawl gear within 2 nautical miles of shore from Slope Point to Sand Hill Point (Te Waewae Bay) was restricted to flatfish nets with defined low headline heights.